 - photograph or image from the internet

 This is by no means an exhaustive list but illustrates instances where parties often don’t realise that they are infringing copyright.
-Moreover, copyright infringement can have drastic consequences, with the Copyright Act making provision for both civil and criminal liability and substantial penalties.
+Moreover, copyright infringement can have drastic consequences, with the Copyright Act of South Africa making provision for both civil and criminal liability and substantial penalties.

 One of the major advantages of copyright (as opposed to most other forms of intellectual property) is that it can be enforced in many other countries without the need for registration.
 Therefore, if a third party located abroad is found to be infringing a party’s copyright, it may be possible to institute copyright infringement proceeding in a foreign country, without having ever traded in that country.

-We are highly skilled and experienced in all aspects of mediation, arbitration, High Court litigation, particularly in the fields of commercial and corporate litigation.
+We are highly skilled and experienced in all aspects of mediation, arbitration and High Court litigation particularly in the fields of commercial and corporate litigation.